replicatedhq/troubleshoot.sh/docs/source/collect/exec.md

 ##### `name` (Optional)
 The name of the collector.
-This will be map to the path that the output is written to in the support bundle.
+This will be the path prefix that the output is written to in the support bundle.
-If name is not provided, it will default to a calculated and deterministic value that is made from the label selector and the command.

 ##### `selector` (Required)
 The selector to use when locating the pod.